While every case is different, the following are the general case steps, in order, that need to be taken to naturalize to Japanese:

 - Get two copies and the original of your 法人税の納税証明書 within the last three months, if applicable

-- Get two copies and an original of your 在職証明書 (Proof of Employment), showing proof of one (1) month's salary, if applicable
+- Get two copies and an original of your 在職証明書 (Proof of Employment) dated within the last three months, showing proof of one (1) month's salary, if applicable

 - Get two copies and an original of your high school and college diplomas if directed